IanDxSSXX/ReNest/README.md

-# 🪶 RUI
+# 🪺 ReNest
-A react add-on to write React just like SwiftUI.
+Let SwiftUI nests in React.

 * ✨ Write function components like React function components with original react hooks
-* 🎨 Write class components just like SwiftUI, element and modern
+* 🎨 Write class components just like SwiftUI, elegant and modern
-* 🐳 Pure relative layout, offering components like VStack/HStack/ZStack/Spacer
 * ⚡️ Partial re-render by default
 * 🌐 Powerful contexts that enables passing props through multiple levels of components
-* ⌨️ More features like Navigation, Theme, ...
+* ⌨️ More features like Theme, Navigation; components like VStack/HStack/ZStack/Spacer; intergrating with React Native, EXPO, Taro ...

 ## 📦 Install
-`npm install @iandx/reactui`
+`npm install @renest/renest`
-## ❓ What brings RUI?
+## ❓ What brings ReNest?
 * React is a great framework, and function hooks make it even more elegant.
   But not HTML or CSS!
 It's 2022!
 React uses jsx to replace the ugly HTML and CSS, but......
   What the difference between JSX and HTML!
 Why can't we code modern?

 * That was what in my mind when I first used SwiftUI back in 2019.
 Though it was(and is still) just a toy and though I've heard its idea was exactly from React, still, it's modern and elegant.
   So why don't we take a little bit back to React?
-Here comes RUI...
+Here comes ReNest...

-* Here is an example to create a list of buttons using jsx and reactui
+* Here is an example to create a list of buttons using react functional jsx/swiftui/renest

 ### Comparison